anchalraykher/Credit-Card-Dashboard-Using-Power-BI/Redme.md

-First Major Project Using the SQL and POWER BI on a dataset containing the information about the customer using the credit cards
+Major Project using SQL and POWER BI on a dataset containing the information about the customers using the credit card.

-Dataset consist of two csv file one contianig Personal information about the customer
+Dataset consists of two csv files one containing  personal information about the customers and

-The second dataset consist of the information about the credit card usages
+the second dataset consists of the information about the credit card usages .